GYPpro/net-Status-Tracer/README_EN.md

 ## Usage

-donwload and run is all your need.
+donwload and run is all your need, with full gcc runtime.

 ```bash
 git clone github.com/GYPpro/net-status-tarcer